cinguilherme/jobcity-test/README.md

 txt file with scores in the expected format
 a.
 Each line represents a player score
 b.
 An F represents a FOUL which should count as zero
 c.
-The rolls are tab separated
+The rolls are tab separated on the output

 ### Input sample Bellow
 ```